rtang03/fabric-es/network2/README.md

 ## Clean Up

-If everything is good.
-We can clean up the environment. :tada::tada:
+If everything is good, we can clean up the environment. :tada::tada:

 ```bash
 ./cleanup.sh